0x0zAgency/infinitymint-react-maker/README.md

 # InfinityMint QuickStart Guide

 Say hello to Tokenized Commerce.
 Be your own marketplace!
 Sell your own tickets.
 Supercharge your Merch with the power of Phygital.
-Welcome to InfintyMint.
+Welcome to InfinityMint.
 A Web3 EVM Based Multi-chain Dynamic NFT Platform.
 A Minter that Mints minters which integrate with our EADS.eth supply-side advertising and sponsorship platform, and allows creators to mint an ∞ of NFT projects from PFP/Metaverse Portal Projects, to 1:1 NFTs, to Music NFTs.

 ## 🟨 - [Follow The 0x🟨Road.eth 🪞](https://magicmirror.one/0x0z.eth)